FIR Interpolator

 (default) | <data type expression>

-The block casts the filter coefficients to this data type.
+When the input is a fixed-point or integer type, the block casts the filter coefficients using the rule or data type in this parameter..
 The quantization rounds to the nearest representable value and saturates on overflow.
-When the input data type is floating point, the block ignores this parameter.
+When the input data type is a floating-point type, the block ignores this parameter and all internal arithmetic uses the same data type as the input.

 The recommended data type for this parameter is Inherit: Same word